M7OCM/mono890/README.md

 ## Mono890 Evolution custom firmware for Radtel RT-890 PCB2.0/PCB2.1/PCB2.1Q

-Latest: a first for the RT-890, a Windows start-up logo programmer.
+Latest: a first for the RT-890 M7OCM custom firmware, a dedicated Windows start-up logo programmer.
 Up until now the Radtel CPS has been the only way to do it.

 No need for instructions either as it's a simple tool.
 Current version 1.0, released today 2 September 26.
 I'm still torture testing it so there may be future revisions if bugs are found but so far so good.